xando/subprocess.run/docs/index.rst

    >>> run('ls -la', 'wc -l')
    14

 If pipe is needed, just add more one after another.
-Example above is same thins as **ls -la | wc -l**.
+Example above is the same as **ls -la | wc -l**.

 .. code-block:: python